My 15 Favourite Things to Do in Wrocław, Poland

 4. Walk under the pergola surrounding the Centennial Hall

-This early 19th-century hall is a multi-purpose space currently used for various exhibitions, conferences, concerts, and sporting events.
-It has recently been renovated to feature interactive exhibits, including virtual reality sets.
-So, if you’ve ever dreamed of being able to fly, now’s your chance!
+This early 19th-century hall is a multi-purpose venue that now hosts an array of exhibitions, conferences, concerts, and sports events.
+It recently got a cool update to include interactive exhibits, even featuring virtual reality sets.
+So, if you’ve ever dreamed about flying, this could be your moment!

 Woman in a black and white dress and a pink jacket walking towards the Centennial Hall in Wrocław